Frederick Philip Grove: Works about Grove

 Elsa von Freytag-Loringhoven wrote a poem entitled "Kinship," which is dedicated to Grove: "Memory to F.P.G."
 In this poem, she juxtaposes the beginning and the ending of their ten-year relationship, using eroticized horseback riding as a metaphor for a highly charged journey through memory.

-The Canadian heavy metal band Torture for Pleasure quote directly from Groves' novel Settlers of the Marsh in their song "TETELESTAI (Sweet Darkness)," released independently in 2013.
+The Canadian heavy metal band Torture for Pleasure quote from Groves' novel Settlers of the Marsh in their song "TETELESTAI (Sweet Darkness)," released independently in 2013.

 Biographies and scholarship

 D. O. Spettigue discovered Grove's identity behind a web of fiction in October 1971 in the British Museum.
 Uncovering Grove's prison incarceration in Germany, Spettigue published his findings in his 1973 book FPG: The European Years.
-This monograph was followed by Paul I. Hjartarson's volume of essays, A Stranger to My Life, and prompted the translation of Grove's German fiction into English, Fanny Essler, and The Master Mason’s House, both closely based on the life of Grove's first wife Elsa Plötz (aka The Baroness).
+This monograph was followed by Paul I. Hjartarson's volume of essays, A Stranger to My Life, and prompted the translation of Grove's German fiction into English, Fanny Essler, and The Master Mason's House, both closely based on the life of Grove's first wife Elsa Plötz (aka The Baroness).
 Desmond Pacey edited The Letters of F.P.
 Grove in addition to publishing a monograph, Frederick Philip Grove, while Margaret Stobie explored Grove's teaching years in Manitoba in her book, Frederick Philip Grove.